scalameta/scalameta/semanticdb/semanticdb3/javacp.md

 </table>

 Notes:
 * Primitive and array types are converted to their equivalent [Scala type](#scala-type) representations.
+We may improve on this in the future.
 * Wildcard type arguments of parameterized types are currently incorrectly represented as `local_wildcard`, this behavior is expected to change in the future and should not be relied upon.
 * Method throws clauses are discarded.